Dual Diagnosis Treatment Princeton, IL

 • Accepts Federal funding

-• Rehab for teens and transitional-age young adults
+• Treatment for teenagers and transitional-age young adults

 Sinnissippi Centers Inc - 28.3 miles from Princeton, IL

-Sinnissippi Centers Inc is a dual-diagnosis treatment center in Sterling, Illinois that provides treatment for substance abuse and mental health disorders that include personality disorders as well as binge eating.
+Sinnissippi Centers Inc is a dual diagnosis treatment center in Sterling, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as schizophrenia.

 Address: 2611 Woodlawn Road, Sterling, IL 61081 in Whiteside County